Petrous part of the temporal bone: Angles

-The petrous bone in ancient DNA studies
+Petrous bone in ancient DNA studies

 In ancient DNA studies, scientists extract and sequence DNA from ancient skeletal remains of humans and other species.
 In many cases the DNA is highly degraded, and contaminated by DNA from soil microbes.
-In 2015 it was found, surprisingly, that the petrous bone has remarkably well-preserved DNA.
+In 2015 it was found that the petrous bone has remarkably well-preserved DNA.
 A 2017 study comparing DNA from different skeletal sites concluded that "The inner part of petrous bones and the cementum layer in teeth roots are currently recognized as the best substrates for (ancient DNA) research ...
 Both substrates display significantly higher endogenous DNA content (average of 16.4% and 40.0% for teeth and petrous bones, respectively) than parietal skull bone (average of 2.2%)."

 Consequently, petrous bones are now the most widely-used skeletal site for the study of ancient DNA.

+Use in confirmation of death

+The petrous part of the temporal bone was used to identify the death of Shani Louk months after the October 7 attacks.
+A fragment of her skull was identified as this part, which indicated she had died.